Merkuryo/devops-with-docker/README.md

 - **1.6 Hello Docker Hub** ✓ - Finding documentation on Docker Hub
 - **1.7 Image for Script** ✓ - Building a custom Docker image with Dockerfile
 - **1.8 Two Line Dockerfile** ✓ - Using ENTRYPOINT with default CMD arguments
+- **1.9 Volumes** ✓ - Using bind mounts to access container files from host

 ## Repository Structure